Understanding and Resolving WordPress Multisite Issues

 User Management Challenges

-Just as every move in a game of chess needs to be strategic and accurate, so does managing user permissions across various sites.
+Just as every move in a game of chess requires strategic and accurate planning, so does managing user permissions across multiple sites.
 User roles in WordPress Multisite networks can range from:

 • Super admins